 China exchange rates are published by the Bank of China (BOC) as a regular HTML web page including 27 currency values.
 Apart from other banks that have a fixed publication time, this one is updated every 5 minutes, including weekends.
 So, being this a continuous publication, by default foxer currency calculator takes middle rates from 7am local time of user time zone.

-Users can modify the exact time of preference, but keep in mind it should result in the same day once applied time zone differentials, otherwise you would be getting exchange rates not from the same day. foxer is able to detect this error and doesn’t update under this circumstances.
+Users can modify the exact time of preference, but keep in mind it should result in the same day once applied time zone differentials, otherwise you would be getting exchange rates not from the same day. foxer is able to detect this error and doesn’t update under this circumstance.

 Historical series are not available for this Bank.